nextstrain/nextstrain.org/docs/infrastructure.md

 Core and staging narratives are sourced from the [nextstrain/narratives](https://github.com/nextstrain/narratives) repo (the `master` and `staging` branches, respectively).

-## Travis CI
+## CI

-CI is run via [TravisCI](https://travis-ci.com/nextstrain/nextstrain.org) using our [.travis.yml](https://github.com/nextstrain/nextstrain.org/blob/master/.travis.yml).
+CI tests and deployments are run via [GitHub Actions](https://github.com/nextstrain/nextstrain.org/actions) using our [CI workflow](https://github.com/nextstrain/nextstrain.org/blob/master/.github/workflows/ci.yml).
+Any push or PR will trigger CI tests.
-All commits to the master branch on GitHub, or an open PR, will trigger a CI build.
+Pushes to the `master` branch will trigger a CI deployment after tests pass.